puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 defaults to installing the latest available version and displays this version number as the value of the `ensure` attribute.

+Now that you've had a chance to explore this system with the newly installed Puppet agent, exit to return to the Puppet master before you continue to the next quest.

+    exit

 ## Review

 In this quest, you learned what Puppet is and some of the advantages of